petro-kushchak/homebridge-homepod-radio/README.md

 ffmpeg -i <streamUrl> -f mp3 - | atvremote --id <homepodId> stream_file=-
 ```

-- automatically stops streaming when homepod is used by another app
+- automatically stops streaming when HomePod is used by another app
 - sometimes audio streaming stops, so plugin automatically restarts it
 - "volume" setting (if specified) is used to set volume when streaming starts
 - "verboseMode" - by default set to false, for debug set it to true